ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/SysD.md

-# The Arrowhead Broker – Black Box Design
+# The Arrowhead Broker (Quorum/JSON-RPC/WS) – Black Box Design

 ## Abstract

+This document provides a description of the _Quorum/JSON-RPC 2.0/Web Service_ variant of the Arrowhead Broker System, an Arrowhead Core Automation Support System.
+The system acts as a mediator, allowing consuming services to access and use the _Quorum_ distributed ledger as a _trading platform_.

 ## 1. Overview